maticzav/graphql-shield/README.md

 * When a single field is "Not Authorized!" the entire parent object returns null.

 This occurs when a non-nullable field (specified in the schema) returns a null value (due to GraphQL Shield blocking the field's value).
-GraphQL is a strongly typed language so when a field returns an unexpected value the response becomes invalid.
+GraphQL is a strongly typed language - the schema serves as a contract between client and server - which requires that the server response follow the schema definition.

+See [#126](https://github.com/maticzav/graphql-shield/issues/126#issuecomment-416524581) and [#97](https://github.com/maticzav/graphql-shield/issues/97#issuecomment-404867307) for more detailed explanations.

 ## Contributors